Jiaoyang-Li/Flatland/README.md

     * Follow Section 5 in [boost 1.61.0 document](https://www.boost.org/doc/libs/1_61_0/more/getting_started/unix-variants.html) to install the library;
     * In particular, when you run bootstrap.sh, make sure it finds the correct version of python.
 If you didn't see "Detecting Python version...
 3.6", use bootstrap.sh --help to learn to configure path to your python manually.
     * After installation, make sure that libboost-python3 is in you boost library (which is located at /usr/local/lib by defalult).
 You might find the library with a slightly different name (e.g., libboost-python36 or libboost-python-py36), in which case, you need to replace "python3" with the last part of the name of your library for variable boostPython in both PythonCBS\CMakelists.txt and CBSH-rect-cmake\CMakeLists.txt.
 For example, change "set(boostPython python3)" to "set(boostPython python36)".
-3. If you are using windows, configure paths of dependencies manually.
+3. If you are using Windows, configure paths of dependencies manually in ./Mapf-solver/CMakeLists.txt.

 # Usage

 Compile codes under Mapf-solver using cmake and make sure libPythonCBS.xx is compiled at the folder where your python codes are.

-Then, in python codes:
+* ./run_example.py is an example pythoin code that we use to test our software on a locally generated flatland problem.
+* Below is an template python code with explanations:

 ```python
 # import mapf solver from shared lib
 from libPythonCBS import PythonCBS